1 dead in Oklahoma college shooting, suspect in custody

 MIDWEST CITY, Okla.
-(AP) — A man shot and killed another man Monday at Rose State College in Oklahoma, according to police, who reported no other injuries after the campus was briefly put on lockdown.
+(AP) — A man shot to death a 20-year-old student Monday at Rose State College in Oklahoma, according to police, who reported no other injuries after the campus was briefly put on lockdown.

-Midwest City Police Chief Sid Porter said the men were “acquainted through a domestic situation,” but did not elaborate on exactly what their relationship was or what led to the shooting.
-He also did not say if either man was a student or staff member at the school.
+Midwest City Police Chief Sid Porter said the suspect surrendered upon being approached by officers after the shooting near the center of the 13,000-student campus.
+The two-year college is just outside Oklahoma City.

-The two-year college has about 13,000 students and is just outside Oklahoma City.
-After the shooting, crime scene tape surrounded the humanities building in the center of campus and officers from multiple law enforcement agencies were on the scene.
+In a statement, police identified the suspect as Brandon Morrissette, 30, who faces a first-degree murder charge.
+It was not immediately clear whether he had an attorney Monday night.

 Kevin McCormack, a student from the suburb of Choctaw, said he was meeting a friend on campus when he heard gunfire.
 He said they looked over and saw a man hitting the ground, next to another man holding a gun and a woman who was trying to calm him down.